Hamilton optimistic for Mercedes progress in F1 'adversity' - WHIZ News

 Ahead of Sunday’s Azerbaijan Grand Prix, the seven-time champion has just one podium finish from seven races, his worst start to a season since 2009, after Mercedes had to redesign a car that started the year with a tendency to bounce and shake at high speed.

 “Can I say it’s the best, most exciting journey?
-No, but it is an experience and it’s bringing the team closer,” Hamilton said Friday.
+No, but it is an experience and it’s bringing the team closer,” Hamilton said Friday, speaking before practice.
 “It’s making us all have to sharpen our tools.
 The technology is advancing a lot to be able to understand it, and we’re pulling closer than ever before.
 I guess that’s what happens when you’re faced with adversity, and so there’s lots and lots of positives.”

 Hamilton said upgrades the team brought to the Spanish Grand Prix last month have “given us more of a direction to go in and it’s been positive” as he and teammate George Russell try to chase down title contenders Max Verstappen of Red Bull and Charles Leclerc of Ferrari.